 15 Lucky Things You Probably Didn't Know About Leprechauns

-In America, the little bearded sprites known as leprechauns have become synonymous with St. Patrick’s Day and Irish culture.
-Here are some lucky facts about Ireland’s mythical little beings.
+In America, the bearded sprites known as leprechauns have become synonymous with St. Patrick’s Day and Irish culture.
+Here are some lucky facts about Ireland’s mythical beings.

 1. Leprechauns are fairies.

 Although they might not match your initial idea of what a fairy is, leprechauns are considered a part of the family.
-Like other fairies, they are small in size and prone to mischief.
-The miniature men are said to be descendants of Tuatha De Danann, a group of magical beings that served under the Gaelic goddess Danu.
+Like other fairies, they’re small in size and prone to mischief.
+The miniature men are said to be descendants of Tuatha Dé Danann, a group of magical beings that served under the Gaelic goddess Danu.
 According to legend, this mythical group lived in Ireland long before humans inhabited the land.

 2. There aren’t any female leprechauns.

-As a way of explaining why there is no record of female leprechauns (and therefore no way to procreate in the traditional sense), some sources claim that leprechauns are the unwanted fairies that have been tossed aside by the rest of the community.
+As a way of explaining why there is no record of female leprechauns (and therefore no way to procreate in the traditional sense), some sources claim leprechauns are the unwanted children of the fairy community.
 As a result, leprechauns are described as grouchy, untrusting, and solitary creatures.

 3. There’s a leprechaun colony in Portland, Oregon.